Document Attestation - The Definitive Guide (2023)

 CHAPTER 4

-You must follow three steps to get your Canadian documents ready to use abroad:
+In simplified terms, an attestation is called an apostille in Canada.
+You must follow two steps to get your Canadian documents ready to use abroad:

 Step 1: Prepare your documents.
 This may require two other steps – a notarization and a translation.